HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 These tags are used to explicitly relate a webpage to a Facebook Page/Brand, or to grant permissions to a user (or users)  who administrates those profiles.

 Anecdotally, it's unclear how well these are supported by Facebook.
 The platform has gone through radical changes over the past few years, and their technical documentation hasn't been well-maintained.
-However, many content management systems, templates and best practice guides - as well as some of Facebook's debugging tools - still include and make reference to them.
+However, many content management systems, templates and best practice guides—as well as some of Facebook's debugging tools—still include and make reference to them.

 ##### Microformats (and microformats2)